ABOUT THE BOOK

 ABOUT THE AUTHOR

-Dr. Michael Ungar is among the best known writers and researchers on the topic of resilience in the world.
+Dr. Michael Ungar is among the best-known writers and researchers on the topic of resilience in the world.
 His work has changed the way resilience is understood, shifting the focus from individual traits to the interactions between people and their families, schools, workplaces, and communities.
-As the Canada Research Chair in Child, Family and Community Resilience and Professor of Social Work at Dalhousie University, as well as a family therapist, he has helped to identify the most important factors that influence the resilience of children and adults during periods of transition and stress.
-He is the author of 15 books that have been translated into five languages, numerous manuals for parents, educators, and employers, as well as more than 170 scientific papers.
-Dr. Ungar’s immense influence comes from his ability to adapt ideas from his research and clinical practice into best-selling works like Too Safe For Their Own Good: How Risk and Responsibility Help Teens Thrive and I Still Love You: Nine Things Troubled Kids Need from Their Parents.
-His blog Nurturing Resilience appears on Psychology Today’s website.
+As the holder of a National Research Chair in Child, Family and Community Resilience and Professor of Social Work at Dalhousie University, as well as a family therapist, he has helped to identify the most important factors that influence the resilience of children and adults during periods of transition and stress.
+He is the author of 16 books that have been translated into five languages, numerous manuals for parents, educators, and employers, as well as more than 200 scientific papers.
+Dr. Ungar’s immense influence comes from his ability to adapt ideas from his research and clinical practice into best-selling works like Change Your World: The Science of Resilience and the True Path to Success, a book for adults experiencing stress at home and on the job, Too Safe For Their Own Good: How Risk and Responsibility Help Teens Thrive, a book that challenges over-protective parenting, and I Still Love You: Nine Things Troubled Kids Need from Their Parents, an inspiring story of families helping their kids thrive despite the odds.
+His blog Nurturing Resilience appears on Psychology Today’s website.”